About Us

 The author Jeffrey Schnick is a physics professor at "Saint Anselm College" and the author of "Calculus-Based Physics I".
 His textbook introduces "calculus-based physics" topics such as mechanics, kinematics, energy, and momentum, providing clear explanations and step-by-step examples for science and engineering students.
 Schnick emphasizes active learning, practical exercises, and "quantitative reasoning".
 Supporting "open educational resources", the book is freely accessible and adaptable.

-Understanding Basic Calculus by S. K. Chung
+Understanding Basic Calculus - S. K. Chung

 Designed for beginners, Understanding Basic Calculus by S. K. Chung teaches limits, differentiation, and integration with clarity and ease.